nguyenhuynhdat/ubuntu-openbox/lessons/m63-maintaining-your-ubuntu-os.md

 sudo apt-get autoclean
 ```

-This is the more compromising way if you want to keep apt local cache but as a reasonable size.
-Autoclean only delete the packages that useless (partial packages) in apt cache.
+The **autoclean** is a more compromising way if you want to keep apt's cache locally in a reasonable size.
+It only deletes the packages that are deemed useless (partial packages).

 To clean up of any unused dependencies that was left behind after you remove a package:
 ```